mParticle/docs/src/pages/integrations/teak/audience/index.md

 ## Enable the Integration

-<aside>When syncing an audience, Teak will only match users that are already known in your Teak instance.
-In order for Teak to match users, you must have implemented the Teak and mParticle SDKs with a common user identifier and must ensure that the appropriate mParticle identity type is mapped to [Teak's Player ID Identity](https://teak.readthedocs.io/projects/unity/en/latest/unity-editor.html#tell-teak-how-to-identify-the-current-user) type as part of configuring the integration.</aside>
+When syncing an audience, Teak will only match users that are already known in your Teak instance.
+In order for Teak to match users, you must have implemented the Teak and mParticle SDKs with a common user identifier and must ensure that the appropriate mParticle identity type is mapped to [Teak's Player ID Identity](https://teak.readthedocs.io/projects/unity/en/latest/unity-editor.html#tell-teak-how-to-identify-the-current-user) type as part of configuring the integration.

 1. Get your Teak App ID and Teak App Secret.
 You can access these values within Teak via the Settings dashboard and Settings > Server tab.
 2. With your mParticle and Teak account managers, determine which mParticle user identifier will match your Teak Player ID Identity Type.